-If you think a different question is more relevant, submit your question and create a list of studies on it.
-If approved, your question will appear on the right so that readers of this question will see your question.
+If you think a different question is more relevant or a more narrow question is better, submit your question and create a list of studies on it.
+If approved, your question will appear on the right under "Related Questions to Consider" so that readers of this question will see your question.

 Summaries of Studies

 Studies found that examine this question: 7

 Add a Specific Study to List Save this List